-Project, its characteristic feature, project life cycle; type of contracts; procurement regulations and law; documents for procurement of works, goods and services and their application; contract risk and contract responsibility; insurances; tender procedure; claims, disputes and arbitration procedure; measures for reducing fiduciary risks.
-Introduction to communication concepts, modes of communication, methods of effective communication; writing reports; oral presentation of reports; writing proposals; preparing effective business messages; conducting meetings; strategies for effective speaking and successful inter personal communication; job application process, interviews and follow-ups; an introduction to the code of ethics for engineers.
+Project, its characteristic feature, project life cycle; PPP projects and risk matrix; type of contracts, introduction to FIDIC contracts; procurement regulations and law; documents for procurement of works, goods and services and their application; contract risk and contract responsibility; insurances; tender procedure; claims, disputes and arbitration procedure; measures for reducing fiduciary risks.

+Introduction to communication concepts, modes of communication, methods of effective communication; writing various types of reports; utilizing graphics and visuals; oral presentation of reports; writing proposals; preparing effective business messages; conducting meetings; strategies for effective speaking and successful interpersonal communication; job application process, interviews and follow-ups; an introduction to the code of ethics for engineers.